Opinion | A scorching reply to Georgia’s vile new voting law unmasks a big GOP lie

 In the softer version of this, it’s fake-justified by the notion that many Republican voters believe that to be true and just need their “confidence” restored to ensure future participation.

-But the real way to restore such confidence is to tell voters the truth: That the election was an inspiring success amid very challenging conditions — and its outcome was unimpeachably legitimate — precisely because of the integrity of election workers everywhere.
-Grounds for confidence in future elections has been reaffirmed.
+But the real way to restore such confidence is to tell voters the truth: That the election was an inspiring success amid very difficult conditions — and its outcome was unimpeachably legitimate — precisely because of the integrity of election workers everywhere.
+Grounds for confidence in future elections have been reaffirmed.

 Republican officials cannot tell their voters this truth, because the very fact that Republicans lost the election legitimately is what necessitates the new voter suppression efforts.
 Telling that truth would deprive Republicans of their rationale for them.